Moving Out Of Lockdown

 We want to learn from this change and move forward into our new ‘normal’ taking with it lessons we have learned from our enforced change.

 We have taken a good look at our classes, also our private lessons, and the entire administration of CDC.
-We have listened to feedback from clients, parents and possibly most importantly from Lucy, Hannah, Ashley and Courtney and the rest of the team.
+We have listened to feedback from clients, parents and possibly most importantly from Lucy, Hannah, Ashley, Pat and Courtney and the rest of the team.

-Taking all this into account from 1 August 2021 our new lesson times will be extended to 25 minutes and 55 minutes.
-Fingers crossed as we move forward, we will no longer have to clean between each client nor check temperatures of every client.
-You will also be welcome once again to arrive a little early for lessons and start to warm up or practise and be fully ready for the prompt start of the lesson.
+Taking all this into account from 19 July 2021 our new lesson times will be extended to 25 minutes and 55 minutes.
+Fingers crossed as we move forward, we will no longer have to clean between each client You will also be welcome once again to arrive a little early for lessons and start to warm up or practise and be fully ready for the prompt start of the lesson.

 It is felt that as, amazingly, the numbers on our children’s classes have grown (we now have well over a hundred on our classes throughout the week) that two classes are better than one huge one for each age group.

-As hopefully restrictions will become a thing of the past, we will no longer have to clean the studio between classes, we are therefore delighted to say that we are extending the length of the classes to 1 hour each.
+As hopefully restrictions will become a thing of the past, we will no longer have to clean the studio between classes, we are therefore delighted to say that we are extending the length of the classes to 1 hour each at no extra cost.

 9.15 am Peanut A will be 9.00 am